Earning an Ed.D. in Colorado: What to Know

 Aspen University

 Aspen University is approved by the U.S. Department of Education to offer federal student aid for all of its degree programs.
-Plus Military and their spouses are eligible for a tuition discount & fee waiver on doctoral degrees.
+Military, veterans, and their spouses are eligible for a tuition discount & fee waiver on doctoral degrees.
 Aspen uses a monthly payment plan, but you can also choose to pay in installments.

 University of Colorado Denver

-The School of Education & Human Development (SEHD) has a helpful section on Financial Aid, Scholarships & Tuition, with links to Financial Aid procedures, Tuition & Fees, and Scholarship sources.
-Be sure to check out the sections on Scholarships for All SEHD Students, the Virginia Schuman Scholarship for Doctoral Students (ask if Ed.D. candidates can apply), and scholarships for specialty areas (e.g. Early Childhood Education, STEM Students, etc.).
-CU also offers Tuition Assistance to current employees of University of Colorado schools.
+The School of Education & Human Development (SEHD) has a helpful section on Financial Aid, with info on Scholarships.
+Be sure to examine the section on Doctoral Scholarships—funds are available for Ed.D. students.
+CU Denver also offers Tuition Assistance to current employees of University of Colorado schools.

 University of Denver

 Each Ed.D. program page contains advice on Financing Your Graduate Education, with details on tuition costs and financial assistance.
-Doctorate in education students in the Morgridge College of Education (MCE) often take advantage of the:
+In addition, the Morgridge College of Education (MCE) has separate section on Financial Aid & Scholarships.
+Doctorate in education students may be able to take advantage of the:

-- MCD Dean’s Scholarship: This is awarded based on academic merit; no separate application is necessary.
+- Dean’s Scholarship: This is awarded based on academic merit; no separate application is necessary.

 University of Northern Colorado